DeMane Davis: Television (2018–present)

-Although her first two films found some success, she was unable to find enough work in the field, so moved from Boston to New York, where she worked for an agency writing and directing advertisements.
+After her first two films found some success, she moved from Boston to New York, where she worked for an agency writing and directing advertisements.
 Davis finally got the opportunity to direct longer pieces again when Ava DuVernay asked her to direct an episode of DuVernay's 2016–2022 television drama, Queen Sugar.
 This opportunity led to her producing and directing for other episodic television productions, including How to Get Away With Murder, Station 19, The Red Line, and You.
 She also directed two of the four episodes of the Netflix limited series Self Made about the life of Madam C. J. Walker.

 In 2021 Davis signed a multi-year, exclusive deal with Warner Bros.
-Television Group which will see her act as co-executive producer with DuVernay on the superhero drama, Naomi.
-In 2022 it was announced that she would direct the pilot of NBC's Found.
+Television Group as co-executive producer with DuVernay on the superhero drama, Naomi.
+In 2022, she directed the pilot of NBC's Found.
+As of 2025 she is the director and executive producer of Brilliant Minds.